eosnetworkfoundation/grant-framework/applications/TheLostDiamond_BjornOmsland.md

 ### Overview

 The Lost Diamond is a real-world P2E adventure race where the goal is to find The Lost Diamond by conquering checkpoints all around the world.
+A fun, exciting and easy-to-understand GameFi project to let people discover and learn about EOS, Web3 and NFTs.

 This 90 second intro video will give a good overview: https://youtu.be/3BKr1uY6nZ8